Tencent Cloud: Services

 Tencent Cloud provides over 700 cloud-based services across areas such as compute, storage, networking and databases.

 Other solutions include digital avatar technology, cloud media services, and real-time communication capabilities.
-Tencent Cloud also offers electronic Know Your Customer (eKYC) capabilities, used by customers such as Indonesian telecommunications company Telkomsel.
+Tencent Cloud also offers electronic Know Your Customer (eKYC) capabilities, used by customers such as Indonesian telecommunications company Telkomsel, who also uses the company’s palm verification technology.

+Tencent Cloud offers PalmAI, a palm-based biometric authentication service that uses infrared imaging to analyze palm vein and palm print patterns for contactless identity verification.
+The technology has been used in payment, healthcare, and access-control applications, including WeChat palm payment services in China and overseas partnerships in markets such as Hong Kong and Brazil.

 Media Services is a suite of audio and video technology solutions for businesses by Tencent Cloud.
 The suite includes Platform-as-a-Service (PaaS) offerings for cloud streaming, video-on-demand, real-time communication, chat, and media processing.
 The services are applied in sectors such as online education, virtual events, and digital recruitment platforms, including integration in job-matching applications such as KUPU in Indonesia.

+Tencent Cloud’s AI Digital Human technology allows for the creation of AI-generated digital avatars for various enterprise applications.
+It integrates computer vision, natural language processing, and speech synthesis to support interactive media and customer service use cases.
+The technology has been applied in areas such as media production, live streaming, tourism, and customer engagement.

 Tencent Cloud also offers an agent development platform, which allows for the development and deployment of autonomous AI agents.
 It integrates technologies such as large language models (LLMs), retrieval-augmented generation (RAG), and multi-agent systems to support the creation of task-oriented digital agents for enterprise applications.
 It is supported by Agent Runtime, an AI infrastructure layer that enables the management and operation of these agents in production environments.

+Tencent Cloud’s Artificial Intelligence of Things (AIoT) is a suite of tools for intelligent device development which provides device management, messaging, and real-time communication capabilities.
+The platform has been used in applications such as smart toys, wearables, robotics, and security devices.
+It includes TWeTalk, a voice intelligence system featuring speech-to-text and emotion recognition, and TWeSee, a visual intelligence system supporting video summarization, object detection, and multimodal search.

+Tencent Cloud’s Super App as a Service (TCSAS) is a platform offering container-based mini program functionality, development tools, performance monitoring, operational security tools, and integrated payment and service functions.
+In 2025, Tencent Cloud partnered with e& UAE’s Smiles SuperApp to integrate as mini apps within the platform.
+They also announced collaborations with UAE-based Tawasal Information Technology and Klickl to enhance app integration, gaming features, and Web3 financial infrastructure.